alessiorubicini/SwiftSessions/README.md

 - Swift 5.9+
 - Xcode 15+
 - Compatible with iOS 14.0+ / macOS 10.15+ / tvOS 14.0+ / watchOS 6.0+

-## Authors and Acknowledgments

-This library was developed as part of a Bachelor’s degree thesis project at University of Camerino.
-The project was completed by [Alessio Rubicini](https://github.com/alessiorubicini) under the supervision of professor [Luca Padovani](https://github.com/boystrange).

 ## License